theheking/intro-to-r/content/4_dplyr.md

 What is dplyr?
 --------------

-The package `dplyr` is a fairly new (2014) package that tries to provide easy tools for the most common data manipulation tasks.
+Data manipulation is the process of getting your data into a state that you can use for downstream analyses (eg subsetting, merging columns together).
+The package `dplyr` was developed to make it easier to do many of the most common data manipulation tasks.
 It is built to work directly with data frames.

 ### Load Metadata CSV File